 ANNUAL TEACHER FUND: An annual opportunity for parents and community members to get involved and invest in the success of BASIS Charter Schools.
-The Annual Teacher Fund is the only major fundraising program we have and the proceeds we raise each year go directly to recruit, retain, and reward high performing teachers.
+The Annual Teacher Fund is the primary fundraising campaign for each campus that allows us to recruit, retain, and reward high performing teachers.